domenicozambella/creche/README.md

    * Notes and references
 *  **Externally definable sets**
    * Approximable sets
-   * Ladder sequences and definability
+   * Ladders and definability
+   * Stable theories
    * Stability and the number of types
-   * Stable theories
-   * Canonical bases
    * Notes and references